 Ecotherapy, sometimes referred to as green therapy or nature therapy, is an umbrella term to describe immersing oneself in nature to promote growth, healing and positive mental health.
 Ecotherapy involves exposing oneself to nature as much as possible; whether that’s through a walk in a park or woodland, planting vegetables to looking after a plant on your windowsill.
-Ecotherapy may not hold the cure to all the problems of industrial modern life, nor can it be judged in the same way as other long established well researched therapy practices.
-However initial indications and a growing body of evidence shows clear signs of promise that ecotherapy can help promote healing, mental health and calm.
-In this blog I’d like us to explore the evidence that supports ecotherapy and investigate ways we can all implement ecotherapy into our everyday lives.
+Ecotherapy may not hold the cure to all the problems of industrial modern life, nor can it be judged in the same way as other long-established well well-researched therapy practices.
+However initial indications and a growing body of evidence show clear signs of promise that ecotherapy can help promote healing, mental health and calm.
+In this blog, I’d like us to explore the evidence that supports ecotherapy and investigate ways we can all implement ecotherapy into our everyday lives.

 Our Modern Urban Lifestyles & Mental Health

 Studies suggest that we spend almost 90% of our time indoors, far less than previous generations.
 Modern industrialised life offers a plethora of advantages and opportunities, but could it be negatively impacting our mental and physical health?
 Studies that occurred during the COVID-19 pandemic highlighted the negative aspects of time spent indoors including increased chance of irritability, depression and anxiety, reduced libido, and decreased quality of sleep.
 Time spent indoors can limit your exposure to natural sunlight which can disrupt your circadian rhythm, your body’s 24-hour cycle or hormones that help regulate sleep, your digestive system and more.